kdurance/100-days-of-code/log.md

 #### Day 12: February 22, 2021
 Continued to work on the rebuilding of the Steady Arc homepage.
-I decided on a design for small phones (<200px) and focused mostly on CSS changes for that size.
+I decided on a design for small phones (<300px) and focused mostly on CSS changes for that size.

 **Thoughts**:
 Called a web dev friend for help on an issue I was having with CSS grid and my new layout and she told me about background-image.
 I tried to add it to my page but I didn't get the syntax right (yet!) so that was what pushed me to start working on the smallest version of site since it doesn't need an image, only the logo.

+#### Day 13: February 23, 2021
+Continued working on the home page for small phones, which just needs a footer with contact info now, and started updating the desktop home page code.

+**Thoughts**:
+Had trouble with the image on my desktop homepage not resizing correctly, which still needs to be fixed, but I did use a nested grid to get it in the position I wanted it to be in.